radian-software/selectrum/README.md

 A deeper problem with Snails is that, like Ivy, it goes the route of wrapping every possible command with a "backend" rather than using existing Emacs interfaces to handle all possible commands.
-It's also worth noting that Snails is unusable by design in a tty environment.

 ### Sallet